deanwampler/deanwampler.github.io/scala3-highlights.md

 ## Other Things of Note...

 * Traits can have constructor parameter lists, like classes.
 * The metaprogramming system is completely new.
+I don't discuss it here, but I am [blogging about it](https://medium.com/scala-3).
 * Kind polymorphism: generalize over `A`, `F[A]`, `G[A,B]`, ...
 * Dependent function types - We've had dependent _method_ types.
 Now functions can be dependently typed.
 See [this blog post](https://medium.com/scala-3/scala-3-type-lambdas-polymorphic-function-types-and-dependent-function-types-2a6eabef896d).
 * Polymorphic function types - We've had polymorphic _methods_, e.g., `def size[T](seq: Seq[T])Int = seq.size`.
 Now functions can be polymorphic.
 See [this blog post](https://medium.com/scala-3/scala-3-type-lambdas-polymorphic-function-types-and-dependent-function-types-2a6eabef896d).